aria-ml/dataeval/docs/source/reference/FunctionalOverview.md

   - ✔
   -
 * - {func}`Completeness <.completeness>`
-  - Measures the degree to which images span the learned embedding space
+  - Measures the dimensional utilization of the embedding space via eigenvalue entropy
   - ✔
   - ✔
   - ✔